techmatters/flex-plugins/README.md

 [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows)
 [docker](https://docs.docker.com/get-docker/)

-We depend on aws cli for some setup.
+We depend on aws cli running inside of docker for some setup.
 You will need valid IAM access keys configured on your local machine to run some commands.